wp-plugins/skype-online-status/readme.txt

 = I have found a bug.
 Where do I report it? =

-For bug reports, go to [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") and describe what is happening there.
+For bug reports, go to [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") and describe what is happening there.
 Please provide as much related info as you can but at least give me your plugin and Wordpress version number.

 = I have a feature request.
 Where do I ask? =

-For all 'normal' feature requests and suggestions go to [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") but if you want custom development, please contact me directly from the *Notes & Live Support* section on the Skype Online Status options page or browse to my website [Status301](http://status301.net/ "Status301.net").
+For all 'normal' feature requests and suggestions go to [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") but if you want custom development, please contact me directly from the *Notes & Live Support* section on the Skype Online Status options page or browse to my website [Status301 http://status301.net/ "Status301.net").
 I will gladly consider any proposal.

 = I have trouble setting up a Skype button on my blog.
 Where do I get help? =

 Have you read the *Quick Guide* section of your WordPress Options > Skype Status page, available after installation already?
-For all remaining questions, post them on [WordPress Support &raquo; Skype Online Status](http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.
+For all remaining questions, post them on [WordPress Support &raquo; Skype Online Status http://wordpress.org/tags/skype-online-status "WordPress Support &raquo; Skype Online Status") or go for Live Support via Skype Chat to the Support section on the Skype Online Status Options page after installation.
 I will be happy to respond :)

 = I have installed the plugin, fiddled with the settings, added a widget/quicktag, there is no error message but I see no button! =